sovrn/rtb_latency/readme.md

     - `graphite_prefix`: A string to prepend to every Graphite metric line.
 Think of it as your Graphite "base path".
     - `check_count`: How many times to check each host and return an average for.
     - `timeout`: Connection timeout in seconds.
     - `log_level`: Sets the logging level.
-DEBUG, INFO, WARNING, and ERROR are used, but any Python standard logging level will be accepted.
+DEBUG, INFO, and ERROR are used, but any Python standard logging level will be accepted.
     - `load_hosts`: Defines sources for endpoints to check.
         - `"method": "file"` allows you to load endpoints from a JSON file like `hosts_example.json`.
         - `"method": "mysql"` allows you to load endpoints from a MySQL DB.
 Your query must return one column as `provider_name` and an arbitrary number of columns containing a single endpoint URL per row.
 The endpoint column name should designate the region.